Tarangire National Park

 Serengeti National Park and Intimate Places Tanzania

 Given the sheer size and importance of the Serengeti National Park, Intimate Places Tanzania has a number of accommodation solutions for its guests there.
-Buffalo Luxury Camp is located to the North East of the park in a private concession bordering Kleins Gate and, quite apart from wonderful game and bird viewing opportunities to be found there, offers a range of activities which are not normally to be found in and around the Serengeti.
+Siringit Serengeti Camp is very conveniently located in the heart of the park some 7 kilometres from Seronera.
 Camp Zebra is located wherever the Wildebeest migration is to be found and offers some very close encounters with this, the largest mass movement of animals on our planet.
-And Intimate Camps allows you the opportunity to explore the Serengeti on your own terms and in your own private space just as the early explorers did a century ago.
+And Intimate Camps allows you the opportunity to explore the Serengeti on your own terms and in your own private space just as the early explorers did a century and more ago.